IAEA-NDS/endf-parserpy/docs/source/guide/command_line_interface.rst

 The text provided via standard input is inserted after the line indicated via the ``-l`` argument.
-Supply the ``-n`` switch if you want to suppress the creation o a backup file.
+Supply the ``-n`` switch if you want to suppress the creation of a backup file.

 Explaining symbol names